alexbradd/compsci-notes/first/cg/notes.md

 The line primitive connects two points on the screen with a straight line.
 It requires the coordinates of two points.

 The triangle is the basis of 3D graphics.
 They are specified with the coordinates of the 3 vertices.
 The graphics adapter will fill the surface of the triangle with some colors.

-## 3D images

-In order to represent objects in a 3D space, an appropriate **coordinate system** must be chosen.
-We will use a special system, called **homogeneous coordinates**.
-In this system, a point is characterized by **four values**: $x,y,z,w$.
-The **first three are the usual 3D coordinates**, while the **fourth defines a scale**, that is a **unit of measure** used by the other three coordinates.

-Since we use 4D system to represent a 3D system, it means that **we have an infinite number of coordinates that identify the same position**.
-In particular, **all tuples of four values that are linearly dependent represent the same point in 3D space**.
-Due to this, we will **assume that the "real" position of the point is the one with** $w = 1$.

-### Affine transforms
+## Affine transforms

 The affine transforms are usually categorized into 4 categories: translations, scaling, rotation and shear.